ericoporto/fgmk/docs/Markdown/Specification/Specification.md

 - `CharasetFileList` : points to a list of `charaset` files, where each key is the name of the file minus it's extension.

+- `MusicList` : contains the music names and the file for each extension available in audio/music folder.

 - `HMSFile` : points to where to look for the Heroes Monsters Skills file and it's name.
 It's advised to keep this value as `hms.json` to avoid confusion.